Across the Bay — Warriors 123, Jazz 114: Curry’s third-quarter eruption resets the night

 They started poorly.
 They lost Draymond early.
 Kerr said Green is “up to about nine techs” and admitted, plainly: “we need him.”
 The Warriors still battled the problem that has lived with them for a decade — turnovers — and Curry explained why it’s so emotionally volatile: “the ones that are kind of mindless or just lead to… easy uncontested points… kill momentum.”

 Kerr summarized the shift in one sentence: “the level of connection and competition… guys really connected, came together and put together a great 24 minutes.”
-When the Warriors play with that kind of shared purpose, the nights stop feeling fragile.
+When the Warriors play with this collective purpose, no games feel out-of-reach,

 NOTES